Local Repeaters & Frequencies of Interest

 Remote Base:

 A repeater that has an additional radio on it (normally on a different band) that is controllable by users on the repeater itself.
-The Pullman remote base has a 2 meter radio, normally on 146.52 (but changed to Kamiak Butte frequency during the ARES nets to assist those with poorer coverage in Pullman).
+The Pullman remote base has a 2 meter radio, often on 146.52.
 Users who wish to control the remote base may contact Mark, KC7AUI, for the control codes, or contact w7yh@wsu.edu for assistance.

 Packet Frequencies